Assistance programs Lake County and Gary Indiana

 - Patient Assistance Programs - The agency partners with pharmaceutical companies to help them receive their medication for free or reduced cost.
 Continue reading about drug company patient assistance programs.

 - Free exams - Patients can receive free health care for a variety of needs they may have.

 Catherine McAuley Clinic is a volunteer-based medical clinic serving uninsured citizens and low income families in the Calumet Area.
 Offers primary care.
 Dial (219) 933-2018.

 East Chicago Community Health Center provides high quality, affordable primary care services and bills are based on a sliding scale.
 (219) 397-1196.
 Find a list of state clinic programs for additional free medical care programs.

 The low income and uninsured can get medical help from other clinics in the greater Gary Indiana area.
-Find more clinics in Lake County.
+Find more details on free community clinics in Lake County.

 Some of the churches, non-profits, and charities that provide food, and maybe other supplies like clothing, diapers, or baby formula include the following.
 They often uses donations and USDA resources.
 If the locations below can’t assist, then find other government food assistance programs

 Angel Food-First United Methodist Church - Hammond (219) 932-5915